QuantEcon/lecture-python-intro/lectures/olg.md

 +++

 ## Supply of capital

 ### Consumer's problem

-Suppose that the utility functions for individuals born at time $t$ take the following form
+Suppose that utility for individuals born at time $t$ take the form

 ```{math}
 :label: eq_crra